 Steps to decide on a project:

-1. OBSERVE topics raised the first course lectures;
+1. OBSERVE topics raised in the first few course lectures;

 2. Think of a related project you can DEFINITELY DO which is FUN for you;

-3. DISCUSS with, Steve or Ryan or Pete;
+3. DISCUSS with, Steve or Max or Jackson;

 4. Get started and TRY something!